 - Hypertrichosis –Increased hair growth due to minoxidil use in women may occur in unintended places such as the face.
 Hair growth that is out of the ordinary may occur in close proximity to the area of minoxidil application.
 In addition to this local effect, growth can be seen anywhere on the body due to the systemic absorption of the medication.

 Rare Side Effects

 These side effects are usually temporary and cease to exist with the discontinuation of minoxidil:

 - Dizziness, rapid heartbeat and chest pain have all been reported as possible side effects.
 These side effects are related to the strong vasodilatory effect of minoxidil.
 If these events occur, patients must stop using minoxidil and contact their physician.

 - Localized acne occurs when irritation and dryness of the skin causes increased oil production.
 If it occurs, acne will only happen at the site of minoxidil application.

-Pregnant and nursing women – Topical minoxidil has been assigned to pregnancy category C by the FDA which means females should avoid its use and this is especially true during pregnancy.
+Topical minoxidil has been assigned to pregnancy category C by the FDA which means females should avoid its use and this is especially true during pregnancy.
 Only a small amount is absorbed systemically and is unlikely to cause adverse effects.
-However, women are still cautioned against applying the medication while breast feeding as the drug may be passed via the mother’s breast milk.
+However, women are still cautioned against applying the medication while breast feeding as the drug may be passed to the baby via the mother’s breast milk.